 Uncovering Coverage Gaps: A Review of Addiction Benefits in ACA Plans.
 (June 2016).
 Center on Addiction. from https://www.centeronaddiction.org/addiction-research/reports/uncovering-coverage-gaps-review-of-addiction-benefits-in-aca-plans

 The Federal and State Role in Mental Health.
-Mental Health America. from http://www.mentalhealthamerica.net/issues/federal-and-state-role-mental-health
+Mental Health America. from from http://www.mentalhealthamerica.net/issues/federal-and-state-role-mental-health

 What is a Health Center?
-Health Resources and Services Administration. from https://bphc.hrsa.gov/about/what-is-a-health-center/index.html
+Health Resources and Services Administration. from from https://bphc.hrsa.gov/about/what-is-a-health-center/index.html

 HRSA Health Center Program Fact Sheet.
 (August 2018).
 U.S. Department of Health and Human Services. from https://bphc.hrsa.gov/about/healthcenterfactsheet.pdf